-The report identified six potential environmental effects out of a possible 48 potential interactions between the Park and the environment that need further mitigation beyond best management practices.
-The City believes that the six environmental effects can be mitigated by focusing the development of the park in the grassland portion of the property, which was not considered a “natural area” due to human disturbances of the area over the last 40 years.
+The report identified six potential environmental effects out of a possible 48 potential interactions between the Park and the environment that needed further mitigation beyond best management practices.
+The City believed that the six environmental effects could be mitigated by focusing the development of the park in the grassland portion of the property, which was not considered a “natural area” due to human disturbances of the area over the last 40 years.

 Land Use Bylaw

-After the design is completed using the findings and parameters in the Natural Areas Assessment, an application for a Land Use Bylaw Amendment will be made to the planning and development department.
-The bylaw amendment will allow fill below the designated flood line and add “Bike Skills Park” as a definition in the City’s Land Use Bylaw.
-The public will have a 30-day comment window on the proposed changes.
-The opportunity to comment will be via the City website as well as direct mailing to impacted stakeholders.
-Additionally, the public will have an opportunity to speak directly to Council at a Public Hearing which will be advertized in CityLights in the St. Albert Gazette and on the City website.
-View a complete description of the bylaws under review.
+Once the design was completed using the findings and parameters in the Natural Areas Assessment, an application for a Land Use Bylaw Amendment was going to be made to the planning and development department.
+The bylaw amendment would have allowed fill below the designated flood line and added “Bike Skills Park” as a definition in the City’s Land Use Bylaw.
+View a complete description of the bylaws that were under review.

 Questions or concerns?